Whether you are thinking about raising chickens for eggs, for show, or adding to your brood, here’s what to know about the Sumatra chicken.

 What Do Sumatra Chickens Look Like?

-Though we have already mentioned that they are black with a green iridescent shine on the feathers, that was not always the case.
+They are black with a green iridescent shine on the feathers, that was not always the case.

 When they were found in the wild, they could be seen with a few other colors on them, as well.
 Though the all-black was the most common color, the red-breasted chickens were seen often, too.